LEARN ABOUT THE H-1B VISA, H-1B SEASON, AND WHETHER/WHEN YOU CAN HIRE A FOREIGN WORKER WITH THIS CATEGORY

 C. H-1B Season: When Can an Employer Apply for an Employee?

 On April 1 of every year, the H-1B Cap opens up to filing by prospective U.S. employers.
 This is the earliest date that a petition can be filed, and the earliest start-date of employment is the following October 1 of that year.
 In previous years, the H-1B Cap has run out of available numbers anywhere from the first few months after April 1, to the first week of filing.
 Prior to the U.S. economic crisis in 2008, the H-1B Cap ran out of visas during the first week in April.
 But after the U.S. economic crisis, the following year the H-1B Cap lasted many months.
 Every year as the U.S. economy has recovered, the H-1B Cap has been fulfilled faster than the previous year.
-In 2012, the available H-1B visa number lasted barely two months.
-Next year, in 2013, while there’s no way to predict how quickly the cap will last, it will be important for a company and prospective employee to begin preparations several months before April 1, 2013.
+In 2012, for example, the available H-1B visa number lasted barely two months.
+In the last several years, the H-1B cap has been fulfilled within the first 5 business days.

-To learn more about the H-1B program and how your company may be able to benefit by the hiring of a professional or specialized worker, please 联系我们 欲获得更多信息。
+To learn more about the H-1B program and how your company may be able to benefit by the hiring of a professional or specialized worker, please contact us for more information.